 - 1. Title: "Midterm Update," title of Internship, organization, location, your name and term. - 2.
 Work Description: A description of the duties or tasks you have performed to date and any changes from the work plan outlined in the original professional agreement.
-Have you met your learning objectives for the first half of your internship? - 3.
-Work Reflection: A statement about how those duties or tasks have helped to further the

-- organization's mission. - 4.
-Strengths/Weaknesses of the Internship (so far): Please comment on the goals, tasks, training, supervision, work environment, etc. What has been particularly effective or beneficial so far?
-Are there any specific actions that you or your supervisor could take to improve your learning experience during the rest of the internship? - 5.
+Have you met your learning objectives for the first half of your internship?
+Do you have any key accomplishments so far? - 3.
+Strengths/Weaknesses of the Internship (so far): Comment on the goals, tasks, training, supervision, work environment, etc. What has been particularly effective or beneficial so far?
+Are there any specific actions that you or your supervisor could take to improve your learning experience during the rest of the internship? - 4.
 Timesheet: Submit a timesheet signed by you and your site supervisor, documenting how many hours you have completed to date.
-You can use the template on page 9 or you can use a timesheet form your internship sponsor provides.
+You can use the template on page 8, or you can use a timesheet form your internship sponsor provides.